-As noted in Volume 1, the Authority has reviewed the prudence and efficiency of selected renewals expenditures over the 2006-11 price paths.
-The Authority has also sought to compare the original expenditure forecasts underlying the 2006-11 price paths with actual expenditure, to establish the accuracy of SunWater's forecasts.
+As noted in Volume 1, the Authority reviewed the prudency and efficiency of selected renewals expenditures over the 2006-11 price paths.
+The Authority also sought to compare the original expenditure forecasts underlying the 2006-11 price paths with actual expenditure, to establish the accuracy of SunWater's forecasts.